• Home

 Canonical Codes

-The following sermon demonstrates how Divine and integral the Codes are to the religious organisation:
+The following sermon demonstrates how Divine and integral the Codes are to the religious organization:

 “The Sacerdotal Council convenes to draft the Canonical Codes like the way the Lords of the Twelve Heavens devise Divine laws.
 The twelve Lords submit the laws to Me; so will the Sacerdotal Council.
 The New Canonical Codes and Divine Laws shall have the same value.
 If the Hộ Pháp violates any of the Codes, He shall be summoned to the Tribunal of the Cửu Trùng Đài (the Nine-Divine-Plane Body).
 His Divine title shall have no bearing; He shall be considered a regular disciple.
 Likewise, if the Pope violates any of them, He shall be summoned to the Tribunal of the Hiệp Thiên Đài (the Divine Alliance Body) in the same way with other disciples.”
 (His Holiness Hộ Pháp, Holy See, 1928)